 How many people can I expect on an interview committee?

 At the interview, you can typically expect to meet with a selection committee of 3 to 4 representatives (depending on the position).

 Why are some openings not posted on the Careers page?

 The City is committed to finding the best person to fill open positions.
 If an opportunity arises for which it is believed we have a qualified internal candidate, the posting may not appear on the Municipal Website.

 If you need to turn your water off, you will find that most homes have a main water shut off which is located where the water connection enters the house, usually in the basement or crawlspace.
 You can shut off the water supply to the house by closing this faucet handle.
-If there is a leak or break which requires the water to be shut off at the property line, a water shut-off key can be borrowed from the Operations Centre 24/7 at 604-463-9581.
+If there is a leak or break which requires the water to be shut off at the property line, please call the Operations Centre 24/7 at 604-463-9581.

 If you need to report an after hours public works emergency, please call the Operations Centre emergency line at 604-463-9581.